MartaLopesGomes/KEGGScraper/README.md

 Output
 ======
-In the output folder you will find a one fasta file for each selected KO.
+In the output folder you will find one fasta file for each selected KO.
-If you use one of the -e or -r options you will have another file associations.txt which indicates which kos where selected for download for each reaction/EC number.
+If you use one of the -e or -r options you will have another file, associations.txt, which indicates which kos where selected for download for each reaction/EC number.

 Note